 The instrument is designed to be controlled by a high-level instrument control program.
 A driver is available for QCoDeS, which is Python based.
 However, controlling the instrument directly from Python is also straight forward.
-One can connect to the USB/serial port using the pyserial package or to the TCP/IP ethernet connection using the socket package.
-However, in many laboratory environments instrument communication relies on using the VISA library.
+One can connect to the USB/serial port using the pyserial package or to the UDP ethernet connection using the socket package.
+In many laboratory environments instrument communication relies on using the VISA library, which is available for the USB connection (UDP is not supported by VISA).
 To do so the pyvisa package needs to be installed and imported, and either the NI VISA backend from National Instruments has to be installed or the pyvisa-py backend from the pyvisa consortium.

-Once the above is all set, a simple Python program, may look like this, here using a Jupyter Notebook:
+Once the above is all set, a simple Python program to connect via USB, may look like this, here using a Jupyter Notebook:

 '''

 import pyvisa as visa

 class QSwitch():

 def init(self, visa_addr="ASRL15:INSTR", lib=''):

 rm = visa.ResourceManager(lib) # To use pyvisa-py backend, use argument '@py'

 self.visa = rm.open_resource(visa_addr)

 self.visa.write_termination = '\n'

 self.visa.read_termination = '\n'

-Set baudrate and stuff for serial communication only

-if (visa_addr.find("ASRL") != -1):

 self.visa.baud_rate = 9600

 self.visa.send_end = False

 def query(self, cmd):

 return self.visa.query(cmd)

 def write(self, cmd):

 self.visa.write(cmd)

 def close(self):

 self.visa.close()

 def exit(self):

 self.close()

 '''